 - Be quick and honest with your responses to customer outreach.
 Social media is a direct link between your brand and its users.
 Show them that you're present and listening by avoiding delaying responses when customers tag your handle or share messages.
 Censoring your reply, or using a stuffy tone, will also take away from the human touch of your conversation and could reflect negatively on your brand.

 - Keep branded commercials away from the top of your funnel.
 When someone downloads a whitepaper from your website, there's a good chance that user is interested in your product-related content.
 Avoid jumping to the same conclusion as your brand gains fans on social media.
 Highlight your company's human voice by engaging about industry trends, breaking news, and relevant topics rather than promoting all-product-content, all-the-time.
 Aim to share posts on a consistent basis without flooding your followers' newsfeeds.

 - Fill out your social profiles.
 It sounds simple, but its importance can't be stressed enough.
 Use a high-res company logo across social media platforms; include details about your company's offering, history, and leadership; keep your contact information up to date; and be thorough on every social channel.
 Make it as easy as possible for an interested prospect to get in touch with your company.

-The key to mixing creativity with B2B marketing is to remember that no matter what, you're creating and delivering campaigns that will reach a human audience.
+The key to mixing creativity and a human touch with B2B marketing is to remember that no matter what, you're creating and delivering campaigns that will reach a human audience.
 Analyzing the human behavior that drives social data, engaging with customers on a one-to-one basis, and ensuring that your team collaborates with one another helps any marketing initiative inspire loyalty and claim real estate in customers' minds.

-In the B2B world, where those qualities are more rare, such tactics also quickly translate into ROI.
+In the B2B marketing world, where those human qualities are more rare, such tactics also quickly translate into ROI.